nodecattel/asteroid/replit.md

 ### UI/UX Decisions
 The frontend uses React and TypeScript with Vite, featuring a custom terminal-inspired monochrome design.
 It leverages `shadcn/ui` components based on Radix UI primitives, styled with Tailwind CSS, emphasizing dark mode and strategic accent colors (green for positive, red for negative).
 Key components include `StatusBar`, `MetricCard`, `OrdersTable`, `ActivityFeed`, `VolumeChart`, `BotSelector`, and `ConfigPanel`.
 The interface is designed to be mobile-responsive.

+**Logo Integration**: Astroid logo appears on login page (large, centered above title), dashboard StatusBar (small, left side), and as favicon.
+Logo is a white asteroid/planet with rings on transparent background, perfectly matching the dark monochrome theme.

 ### Technical Implementations
 **Frontend**: